MicrosoftDocs/azure-devops-docs/docs/organizations/security/data-protection.md

 ### Microsoft access

 From time to time, Microsoft employees need to obtain access to customer data stored in Azure DevOps.
-As a precaution, all employees who have (or might ever have) access to customer data must pass a background check that verifies previous employment and looks for criminal convictions.
+As a precaution, all employees who have (or might ever have) access to customer data must pass a background check that includes previous employment and criminal convictions.
 We permit access to the production systems only when there's a live site incident or other approved maintenance activity, which is logged and monitored.

 Because not all data within our system is treated the same way, we classify data into these types: